davidpaulius/foon_api/README.md

-# foon_api: General-Purpose API for FOON graphs! #
+# foon_api: Code for Processing FOON! #

-This code repository is for the [USF Robot Perception and Action Lab](https://rpal.cse.usf.edu)'s [FOON](https://www.foonets.com) project (short for the **functional object-oriented network**).
+This repository contains code for processing [FOON](https://www.foonets.com) (short for the **functional object-oriented network**) graphs.
+FOON was developed by the [USF Robot Perception and Action Lab](https://rpal.cse.usf.edu).

-Here, you will find several scripts that are needed to operate on FOON files, which are mainly subgraph files as text files (.TXT) or .JSON files.
-More recently, FOON graphs can also be saved or loaded as .PKL files.
+Here, you will find several scripts that are needed to operate on FOON files, which are mainly subgraph files as text files (.TXT), .JSON, or, more recently, .PKL files.
 Examples of subgraphs can be found in the ``FOON-111/`` directory found in this repository.

+Subgraphs can be visualized using the [FOON_view](https://davidpaulius.github.io/foon_view/) tool.

 ## License